 9/80 Work Schedule: Definition, Implementation, Pros & Cons

-Whether you’re a business owner aiming to enhance employee satisfaction or an HR manager exploring flexible work schedules, a 9/80 work schedule can be transformative.
+Whether you’re a business owner or HR manager, a 9/80 work schedule can be transformative.

 A 9/80 work schedule is a compressed arrangement where you work 80 hours over 9 days instead of the usual 10 days.
 Normally, you'd work 80 hours across two weeks, with five days each week.